-Buyers of Buy-to-Let student property will soon experience more hassle and red tab from soon to be introduced Homes in Multiple Occupancy (HMO) licensing regulations.
+Buyers of student buy to let property will soon experience more hassle and red tab from soon to be introduced Homes in Multiple Occupancy (HMO) licensing regulations, contributing further to buy to let problems.
 This makes fully managed Purpose Built Student Accommodation all the more attractive, particularly when built by a NHBC-certified developer.

 - Additional licensing regulations